wonderfulzzd/Pi_Cluster_for_TopADD/README.md

 0.0.0.0        192.168.43.1   0.0.0.0      UG         600          0        0       wlan0
 0.0.0.0        192.168.137.1  0.0.0.0      UG         700          0        0       eth0
 ```

+Now you can access to the Internet through wifi.

 #### 4.5 Change hosts
 Hosts are the hosts ip and names for your other nodes in the cluster.
 You may want to change the hosts, which will be the ip and hostname for the other nodes in the cluster.
 The hosts can be changed as follows: <br>